Marfan Syndrome and How Sports Science is Saving Lives

 Acute aortic dissection or rupture in Marfan syndrome patients is a significant cause of sudden death in athletes.
 That is because intense physical exertion stresses areas of risk for patients with Marfan syndrome.
 Increased blood pressure and aortic stress put the patient at greater risk for aortic catastrophe or may accelerate the formation of an aneurysm.

-The American Heart Association has made recommendations about participation in sport and physical activity for individuals with Marfan Syndrome:
+The American Heart Association has made recommendations about participation in sports and physical activity for individuals with Marfan Syndrome:

 Intermediate risk: basketball (both full- and half-court), racquetball, squash, running (sprinting and jogging), skiing (downhill and cross-country), soccer, singles tennis, touch (flag) football, baseball, softball, biking, lap swimming, motorcycling, and horseback riding.